jadecobra/python_tdd_exercises/source/data_structures/data_structures_lists.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are more :doc:`methods <functions>` listed than what I have reviewed.
+There are more :doc:`methods </functions/functions>` listed than what I have reviewed.
 Based on their names, I can make a guess as to what they do, and I know some from the tests above

 * append - adds an item to the list
 * clear - does this clear the items in the list?